narrowfail/django-channels-chat/README.md

 Please take a look at the link below for more information: https://channels.readthedocs.io/en/latest/introduction.html

+**update 04/06/19**

+- using pipenv for package management
+- move to Channels 2
+- use redis as the channel layer backing store. for more information, please check [channels_resid](https://github.com/django/channels_redis)

 ### Database ###
 For this demo, I'm using a simple MySQL setup.
 If more performance is required, a MySQL cluster / shard could be deployed.